intmus/inttheory/_09-non-chord-tones/b1-nonchordtonespt2.md

 #### Conclusions

-An anticipation is a non-chord tone that occurs immediately *before a change of harmony and is left by static motion*.
-Or more simply stated, an anticipation is a chord tone that arrives a bit too early.
+An *anticipation* is a non-chord tone that occurs immediately *before a change of harmony and resolves by static motion to a chord tone of the second chord*.
+Or more simply stated, an anticipation is a chord tone that arrives a bit early.
 It is most often approached by stepwise motion, but you will occasionally find examples that leap to the anticipation.

 This NCT must be a chord tone taken from the chord to which it resolves, meaning that it must be a chord tone from the new harmony.
 The static motion between the NCT and its resolution means that you may consider this related to both suspensions and retardations, although unlike suspensions and retardations, this is *always* an unaccented, off-chord NCT with static motion occurring *after* the NCT rather than before.
 It is typically found at the ends of phrases and larger formal units.